In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Bone biochemistry – calcium, phosphate, alkaline phosphatase, vitamin D and parathyroid hormone (PTH)

-Renal Biopsy: Occasionally indicated if the cause of CKD is unclear or for specific conditions like glomerulonephritis.
+Renal biopsy: occasionally indicated if the cause of CKD is unclear or for specific conditions like glomerulonephritis.

 Differential diagnosis

-Benign Prostatic Hyperplasia (BPH)
+Benign prostatic hyperplasia (BPH)

-Congestive Heart Failure: Fluid retention can mimic symptoms of CKD; distinguish by cardiac function assessment.
+Chronic heart failure (and other causes of fluid overload): Fluid retention can mimic symptoms of CKD; distinguish by cardiac function assessment.

 7. Treatment